manglewolf/swglogin/deploy/README.md

 pip install gunicorn
 ```

-2. Create the environment file `/etc/default/swglogin` with application secrets and optionally VENV_PATH:
+2. Create the environment file `/etc/default/swglogin` with application secrets and optionally VENV_PATH.
+You can also control application logging here via `LOG_LEVEL`:

 ```
 # /etc/default/swglogin